-- D1. demonstrate an understanding of the environmental effects of construction projects, and ways of reducing harmful effects; - D2. demonstrate an understanding of how society and the construction industry affect each other.
+- D1. demonstrate an understanding of the environmental effects of construction projects, and ways of reducing harmful effects; - D2. demonstrate an understanding of how the construction industry affects society.

 PROFESSIONAL PRACTICE AND CAREER OPPORTUNITIES

 E1. demonstrate an understanding of and comply with health and safety regulations and practices specific to the construction industry;